 With an idea, Gandhi founded a movement.
 With a movement, he created a nation.
 With a nation, he changed the course of history.

-Satyagraha is composer Philip Glass’s meditation on Gandhi’s early years in South Africa, tracing the progress of his concept of non-violent protest as a positive force for change.
+Philip Glass’s meditation on Gandhi’s early years in South Africa traces the progress of his concept of non-violent protest as a positive force for change.

 Glass’s use of repetitive musical structures – ‘minimalism’– creates a mesmerising soundscape, quite unlike traditional operas.
 First staged in 2007, Phelim McDermott‘s acclaimed staging of Satyagraha is a spectacular visual feast.